 In this project, you will design a simple 16-bit MIPS-like processor with seven 16-bit general-purpose registers: R1 through R7.
-R0 is hardwired to zero and cannot be written, so we are left with seven registers.
+R0 is hardwired to zero and cannot be written.
 There is also one special-purpose 12-bit register, which is the program counter (PC).
-All instructions are 16 bits.
-There are three instruction formats, R-type, I-type, and J-type as shown below:
+All instructions are 16 bits and there are three instruction formats: R-type, I-type, and J-type as shown below: